ReavenH/ReavenH.github.io/index.md

 **Supervisor: Mark Vogelsberger, Professor,** *Massachusetts Institute of Technology*

-- Discussed deeper theories of several foundamental neural network structures, especially those used in autonomous driving.
-Also, different tricks used in enhancing the network’s performance have been tested by hand buiding different kind of networks from scratch.

-- Aimed at the semantic road segmentation using object detection based methods, and make improvements upon the baseline models since the baseline model is not tuned for this specific scenario: 1) the anchors are not tuned for detecting large road targets; 2) the preprocessing mechanism for datasets to transform the masks into vertices is not accurate; 3) the pre-training dataset is limited.
+- Aimed at the semantic road segmentation using object detection based methods, and make improvements upon the Poly-YOLO [*(P. Hurtik et al., arXiv 2020 / Springer 2022)*](https://link.springer.com/article/10.1007/s00521-021-05978-9) baseline since it is not tuned for certain specific scenarios: 1) the anchors are not tuned for detecting large road targets; 2) the preprocessing mechanism for datasets to transform the masks into vertices is not accurate; 3) the pre-training dataset is limited.

 - Improved the baseline model by allocating the anchors after splitting objects into three categories by the size, and also by training on larger datasets.
-The mAP at 0.5~0.95 IoU rised from 0.4 to over 0.8, the performance on detecting and segmenting small size objects is also enhanced, making the adapted model more reliable in real world road segmentation scenario.
-The result of this work is being presented in a paper.
+The mAP at 0.5~0.95 IoU rised from 0.4 to over 0.8, the performance on detecting and segmenting small size objects is also enhanced, making the adapted model more reliable in real world road segmentation scenarios.
+This work is presented in a paper.

-## **High Precision Object Detection Based on Polygon Bounding Boxes**

-Sep.2021 — Present, CA, United States (Remote)

-**Research Intern**

-**Supervisor: Ian Deng, PhD,** *University of California, San Diego*

-- Aimied to design an adapted object detection algorithm which generates object locations with a more precise boundry, providing more accurate localization which is less affected by the background.

-- Planned to generate polygon localizations which wraps the object more precisely than traditional rectangular bounding boxes, shifting the coordination regression task on the rectangle corners to the vertices of a polygon bounding box.

-- Designed to use YOLOv5 to replace the original YOLOv3 backbone, with the technique route being referred to the previous work Poly-YOLO, and the work was expected to be presented in a paper under preparation.

 -----